 Now that you've launched your mission, you're ready to manage it!
-There are a few important steps to managing a live mission:
+There are a few important steps to managing a launched Diary mission:

-- Interact with your scouts: send reminders and follow-up questions
+- Send group reminders and individual follow-up questions

 - Close your mission and start payments processing